 The recruitment and retention of healthcare providers is another thorny problem for rural health communities.
 In my parent’s hometown, two doctors served a town of more than 2,600 people.
 When both of those doctors retired, it left the community without a doctor.
 The aging out of a community’s physicians is not uncommon in rural areas.

 Right now, Indiana has 231 practicing physicians per 100,000 people, with 31 percent age 60 or older.
 The issue of physician retirement and replacement is a continued problem.
-In fact, a study in The New England Journal of Medicine found that by 2017, more than half of the physicians in rural communities like my hometown were at least 50 years old, and a quarter of those physicians were at least 60 years old.
+In fact, a New England Journal of Medicine study found that by 2017, more than half of the physicians in rural communities like my hometown were at least 50 years old, and a quarter of those physicians were at least 60 years old.
 Whether this gap can be closed depends on the type of incentives or programs that a state employs to encourage physicians to invest in rural medicine.

 Across the nation, communities have employed programs like physician loan repayment or national health service corps expansion.
-Programs in Indiana include the Indiana University School of Medicine’s Rural Medical Education Program in Terre Haute and its Project ECHO programs, which focus on getting providers involved in rural medicine.
+Programs in Indiana include the Indiana University School of Medicine’s Rural Medical Education Programin Terre Haute and its Project ECHO programs, which focus on getting providers involved in rural medicine.
 Even scholarship programs like IU’s Indiana Primary Care Scholarship Program can make a difference.